Box 28, Arenas Valley, NM — A tiny country post office played a big role in my youth (Part 1)

 Here’s a possible explanation for Postmaster Harper’s choice of Arenas Valley as the name for the post office rather than Whiskey Creek: I spent many hours in the Harper home; Ernest, had become my best friend, and I often hung out with him, his older brother, James, and his younger brother, Ira.
 Not once did I notice evidence of alcohol.
 And Mrs. Harper was a Christian.
 Although she didn’t attend church, as far as I know, she did raise her as Christians.
 Sometimes made them listen, unwillingly, to Sunday morning radio broadcasts of sermons from local fundamentalist churches.
 Assuming that Mrs. Harper was a teetotaler, perhaps even a member of the Women’s Christian Temperance Union.
 It’s entirely possible that the last thing she wanted was to have the name of “her” post office to be tainted by drink.

-Whatever the reason for the choice of Arenas Valley for its post office, even residents of the village weren’t clear about its “real” name.
+Whatever the reason for choosing Arenas Valley for its post office, even residents of the village weren’t clear about its “real” name.
 My father became editor of the weekly Silver City Enterprise soon after our arrival in New Mexico.
 He was so confused about which name was “correct” that the puzzle became a subject in one of his early columns, titled This World Of Mine, published in August, 1950 and reproduced at the right:

 So, in the absence of other information, the reason Whiskey Creek became known officially as Arenas Valley, at least by the Post Office Department, remains a mystery.
 But there’s another mystery as well.
 Kelvin Kendahl explains: